Updated September 16, 2020. Medical review by Albert J Hart, MD

 It's pretty basic: for people who can't metabolize carbohydrates correctly, eating a high carb diet causes weight gain and health issues.
 For those of us in that boat, we have to stay low carb permanently to maintain health and normal weight.

-If you look at the studies comparing low carb diets to high carb diets in which the authors concluded there was no difference in weight loss, they neglect to mention that the reason the low carb group didn't do better than the high carb group over time is because the low carb group gradually ate more and more carbs over the study period.
+If you look at the studies comparing low carb diets to high carb diets in which the authors concluded there was no difference in weight loss, they neglect to mention that the reason the low carb group didn't do better than the high carb group over time is because the low carb group gradually ate more and more carbs over the study period, and towards the end, were eating almost as many carbs as they did before the study started.

 Incorrect.
 People who follow ketogenic diets eat more fibrous vegetables than they did when following the standard American diet.
 In fact, fibrous vegetables such as cabbage, spinach and salads make up a large part of the carb calories allowed on a ketogenic diet.
 See the results of this survey.